orrholly/mHealth-Team-Manual/README.md

 **Meetings, Video Conferencing, and Phone Conference Line**

-We have two weekly meetings:
+We have two weekly meetings in Room 718:
-- Weekly Scrum (staff meeting - student's attendance optional): Tuesdays - 10:30-11:00 - Room 718 or https://appear.in/nyumhealth
+- Weekly Scrum (staff meeting - student's attendance optional): Tuesdays - 10:30-11:00
-- Weekly Team Meeting (try to be at this one!): Wednesdays - 11:00-12:00 - Room 718 or https://appear.in/nyumhealth
+- Weekly Team Meeting (try to be at this one!): Wednesdays - 11:00-12:00

-When you can't meet face-to-face, we use video conferencing tools.
-See a list of options here.
+When you can't meet face-to-face, you can come virtually by going here: https://appear.in/nyumhealth.

 CGPH does have a conference line.
 It can be reserved if you have access to the 41 E. 11th St Room Reservation Calendar.
 Otherwise, check with Koylan.